2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Image by Icons8 Team via Unsplash.

 Note that the nature of the aforementioned time query is more related to a larger population.
 Therefore, we can define it as all our ice cream customers during the Summer weekends.
-Furthermore, this second definition would limit this query to our corresponding general ice cream customers, given the requirements of our operations team, and not all the children between 4 and 11 years old attending the parks during Summer weekends.
+Furthermore, this second definition would expand this query to our corresponding general ice cream customers, given the requirements of our operations team, and not all the children between 4 and 11 years old attending the parks during Summer weekends.
 Consequently, it is crucial to note that the nature of our queries will dictate how we define our population and our subsequent data modelling and statistical inference.

 Summer time represents the most profitable season from a business perspective, thus solving these above two queries is a significant priority for your company.
 Hence, you decide to organize a meeting with your eight general managers (one per Canadian city).
 Finally, during the meeting with the general managers, it was decided to do the following: